Soft Fix Embalming. The way forwards

-Whilst visiting Newcastle University last year, I was introduced to a remarkable new breakthrough in the world of embalming, the ‘Super Soft Fix’, which I am delighted will be the format for my Oxford University classes from 2017 and will also become standard in all my other classes as well.
+Whilst visiting Newcastle University in 2016, I was introduced to a remarkable new breakthrough in the world of embalming, the ‘Super Soft Fix’, which became the format for my classes since that time.

 Traditionally, embalmed cadavers found in medical schools have always been somewhat stiff and immobile.
 The classical embalming technique uses formaldehyde and other chemicals, which are pumped around the circulatory system to ‘fix’ the cadaver and prevent decay.

 The advantages of this technique is a cadaver which can be made available to students for an extended period of time and which will not deteriorate.
 The drawbacks are that for physical and movement therapists, the cadaver does not move well through the joints and the feel of the embalmed body is one of it being quite unyielding.
 In addition some people have concerns about the use of formaldehyde in terms of safety, particularly in the USA, although the end user risk is tiny.

 Over the years other approaches have been used, including the Thiel Method which is indeed a useful addition, but relatively complex and is inferior in every sense to the new soft fix techniques, Other formulas to produce a softer technique have been proposed with some reasonable results, but they tend to be somewhat mixed.